18F/myusa-ux/research/usability/sprint22_research-results.md

 P05: **"Permissions" means something I get to choose or configure live.**

-**Question: Should we allow users to change permissions in the profile section?** As per privacy-by-design principles, it seems like we should
+:question: **Question: Should we allow users to change permissions in the profile section?** As per [privacy-by-design principles](https://www.privacybydesign.ca/index.php/about-pbd/7-foundational-principles/), it seems like we should.

-### Create application button is irrelevant but distracting
+### Create application button distracts from core functions

 P02: **I don't know why I'd ever create an application, and the color makes it seem like it's very important for me to do that.**